michaelputnam67/pom-pets/README.md

 Pom Pets is a pomodoro/time management mobile application themed around taking care of a pet.
 This application is a group project completed during Mod 3 at Turing School of Software & Design that was completed over the duration of one week.
 The main goal of this project was to self teach a new technology to ourselves and use it.
 In this case, it was React Native.

 A Pom Pet is a way to help measure your poms and productivity while working.
-By taking the [Pomodoro concept](https://todoist.com/productivity-methods/pomodoro-technique) and "gamifying" it by barrowing themes from games like Tamagotchi, we are creating a way for you to see the results of your work/break time on a project visually represented in a Pom Pet.
+By taking the [Pomodoro concept](https://todoist.com/productivity-methods/pomodoro-technique) and "gamifying" it by borrowing themes from games like [Tamagotchi](https://en.wikipedia.org/wiki/Tamagotchi), Pom Pets creates a way to visually represent your work/break time as a Pet.
 The stricter you are with your work and break schedule, the healthier the pet.
-If your work and break time are too disportionate, your Pet's health will decrease.
+If your work and break time are too disproportionate, your Pet's health will decrease.

 [Check out the deployed app here]()